 Isn't it frustrating when you find a reference video, and it's all inches and feet instead of the good old metric system?
 Using a local New Zealand source guarantees things will be measured using the correct system, and you'll know that the products they use are also available to you.
 Hardware stores, such as Bunnings or Mitre 10, are a great way to start, or pop over to YouTube to get more inspiration - you never know who you may come across on there!

 2. Know Your Load Bearing Walls

 Best advice we can give; Talk to a licensed building practitioner or engineer before you start any work, to identify what walls are load bearing in your home.
 The worst thing that could happen is getting started on a wall, with the dream of an open plan, and finding out mid-job that it's just not going to happen.
 We promise it will save you stress and headaches, and you'll have a smoother transition from your before to after.

 3. New Carpet is Worth it

 Who doesn't love the feeling of fresh, new carpet underfoot?
 Replacing the carpet in your home is more often the best investment you can make.
 It can give your property that "new home" feel, and spruce up any room.
-Whilst it's not the cheapest move, it pays off exceptionally well in the long run, adding increased value to your home for appraisal before it goes to market, or bringing higher value to your latest investment property.
+Whilst it's not the cheapest move, it pays off exceptionally well in the long run, adding increased value to your home before it goes to market, or bringing higher value to your latest investment property.
 In fact, according to HomeAdvisor.com, 54% of home buyers in one study were willing to pay much more for properties with new carpet than those with hardwood floor or older-looking carpet.
 We highly recommend considering re-carpeting rooms that may look tired, to re-vamp your home - you'll thank us in the long run.